exinno/app2/docs/quick-start.md

 To install App2, follow these steps:

 1. Clone the App2 repository from GitHub: `git clone https://github.com/app2/app2.git`.
-2. Navigate to the project directory: `cd app2`.
+2. Navigate to the 'app2' directory: `cd app2`.
 3. Install the required dependencies: `yarn install`.
 4. Build the project: `yarn build`.

 ## Database Configuration

-Once you have installed App2, you need to configure database before you can start building your app.
+Once you have installed App2, you need to configure database before you can start using app.

-1. Open the `app2.env` file in your 'app2' directory.
+1. Open the [app2.env](../app2.env) file in your 'app2' directory.
-2. If you have the connection details for PostgreSQL and Redis, enter them in the app2.env file using the format of a connection string.
+2. If you have the connection details for PostgreSQL and Redis, enter them in the file using the format of a connection string.
 If not please refer to this [Redis](https://redis.io/docs/getting-started/) / [PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/connect-to-postgresql-database/)

 ```js
 APP2_PG=postgres://username:password@host:port/database